 From the moment I first walked into a gaming store, nervous about whether I’d find someone to play Dungeons and Dragons with, I noticed how inclusive the tabletop community is.
 Sexuality, sex, gender, age, religion, race.
 None of it matters if you’re keen to sit down and roll some dice.

 The core of any gaming community is fun.
 I’ve been at gaming tables where my cheeks have hurt from laughing so hard.
 Or I find I’m holding my breath over the excitement of what comes next.
-Tabletop community has this in spades.
+Tabletop community has fun in spades.
 People find their fun in a variety of game types and gamers.
 When you walk into a gaming store, you should hear the engaging conversations, the roar of exciting plays, and the cogs turning in the brains of people trying to work out how to win.

 This core principal is the same whether you’re at a gaming store or in your own home with a few friends around.
 No matter what type of gamer you are, no matter what type of game you enjoy or where you enjoy it; you’re there because you find it fun.
 You’re there because it makes you happy.
 And there’s something so pure about that.

 Deckbuilders, Eurogames, War Games, Amerithrash, Social Deduction, Casual, Solo, Roleplayers, 4X, Dice Games, Card Games, Drafting, Constructed, Cooperative, Team Based, Defector, Puzzles, Chance, Collectable, Living, Legacy.
 These are just off the top of my head.
 There are so many types of games and gamers who encompass a massive spectrum.
 Personally I’ve enjoyed each of those categories at different times, and my tastes have refined and become more personalised over time.
-And I have no doubt they’ll change again.
-But no matter where I am in my tastes, or even how I’m feeling at a particular time or which friends I’ve got around me when we want to play – tabletop gaming has me covered.
+And I have no doubt my tastes will change again.
+However, no matter where I am in my tastes, or even how I’m feeling at a particular time or which friends I’ve got around me when we want to play – tabletop gaming has me covered.

 I once travelled to Brisbane for an Android: Netrunner tournament and miscounted my cards.
 Believing myself to be unable to play, I mentioned this to a guy who was attending who I recognised.
 Within minutes I had four people looking through their spare cards and one guy willing to run to his house a few blocks over just to help me out.
 I didn’t know these people, I’d never spoken to them before or even seen them.
 They just cared that a person wouldn’t be able to play and they could do something about it.